 - planning a multi-site clinical trial, including multiple-site IRB approval and contracting

 - data capture and data management systems.

-In addition, the ICTR infrastructure provides this web-based communication platform with a public environment that facilitates the training of any interested investigator on non-traditional clinical trial design and analysis.
+In addition, the ICTR infrastructure provided this web-based communication platform with a public environment that facilitated the training of any interested investigator on non-traditional clinical trial design and analysis.

-To contact the ICTR Team, please email the Project Manager at Berry Consultants, Doray Sitko.
+To contact Berry Consultants regarding the ICTR project, please email the Project Manager at Berry Consultants, Doray Sitko.